lasp/xmera/src/simulation/dynamics/dualHingedRigidBodies/dualHingedRigidBodyStateEffector.rst

 Detailed Module Description
 ---------------------------

-The module :download:`PDF Module Description </../../src/simulation/dynamics/dualHingedRigidBodies/_Documentation/Basilisk-DUALHINGEDRIGIDBODYSTATEEFFECTOR-20180102.pdf>` contains further information on this module's function, as well as testing.
+The module :download:`PDF Module Description </../../src/simulation/dynamics/dualHingedRigidBodies/_Documentation/Xmera-DUALHINGEDRIGIDBODYSTATEEFFECTOR-20180102.pdf>` contains further information on this module's function, as well as testing.

 User Guide
 ----------
-This section is to outline the steps needed to setup a Hinged Rigid Body State Effector in python using Basilisk.
+This section is to outline the steps needed to setup a Hinged Rigid Body State Effector in python using Xmera.

 #.
 Import the dualHingedRigidBodyStateEffector class::

-    from Basilisk.simulation import dualHingedRigidBodyStateEffector
+    from Xmera.simulation import dualHingedRigidBodyStateEffector

 #.
 Create an instantiation of a Dual Hinged Rigid body::